 Kernersville in Forsyth County, North Carolina — The American South (South Atlantic)

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Site of Dobson's Tavern (within shouting distance of this marker); Railroad Street Mural (approx. 0.2 miles away); Kerner Tannery Site of Historic Beeson's Crossroad Trading Post (approx. 2.8 miles away); Maynard Field (approx. 4˝ miles away); Jesse Benbow House (approx. 5 miles away); Charles Benbow House (approx. 5.4 miles away); Daniel Boone Trail (approx. 5˝ miles away).
+Site of Dobson's Tavern (approx. 0.2 miles away); Stuart Motor Company (approx. 0.2 miles away); Kerner Tannery (approx. half a mile away); Site of Historic Beeson's Crossroad Trading Post (approx. 3 miles away); Maynard Field (approx. 4.6 miles away); Jesse Benbow House (approx. 4.9 miles away); Charles Benbow House (approx. 5.2 miles away); Oak Ridge Public School (approx. 5.4 miles away).
 Touch for a list and map of all markers in Kernersville.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 5, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina.
-This page has been viewed 482 times since then and 3 times this year.
-Photos: 1, 2, 3, 4, 5, 6, 7. submitted on April 5, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina. • Craig Swain was the editor who published this page.
+It was originally submitted on April 5, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina.
+This page has been viewed 434 times since then and 24 times this year.
+Photos: 1, 2, 3, 4, 5, 6, 7, 8. submitted on April 5, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina. • Craig Swain was the editor who published this page.